Ronnie Jepson: Coaching and management career

 On 24 April 2008, it was confirmed that Jepson would return to Huddersfield Town.
 Previously, he had been approached to become the manager.
 However, this appointment saw him reunited with Stan Ternent, who was the newly appointed manager at the club, Jepson would once again become his assistant.
 The next month, the pair were joined by Mick Docherty, who joined as first-team coach, having previously worked with Jepson and Ternent at Burnley.
 After just six months at the club, all three men left the club in November 2008 after a difference of opinion with the board of directors.

 Jepson spent a year out of football before joining his former manager at Huddersfield, Neil Warnock, then at Crystal Palace, as reserve team coach in July 2009.
 He spent a year there before moving to Queens Park Rangers to link up with Warnock once again as reserve team coach in July 2010.
 After Warnock was sacked by the club and appointed manager at Leeds United, Jepson followed him to Elland Road in February 2012, where he remained until Warnock's resignation in April 2013.

 He was appointed as Kevin Blackwell's assistant manager at League Two side Bury in June 2013.
 Blackwell was sacked on 14 October, and Jepson was appointed as caretaker manager.
 It was later confirmed that he would remain as manager until at least January.
 However, the club announced David Flitcroft as their new manager on 9 December 2013, and Jepson was released from his contract.

 He returned to the game in October 2016, when newly appointed Cardiff City manager Neil Warnock named Jepson his first-team coach.
 Warnock and his staff, including Jepson, were sacked in November 2019.
 He and Blackwell rejoined Warnock in his new role at Middlesbrough in June 2020.
 The trio were removed from their positions in November 2021.

 On 13 February 2023, Jepson again followed Warnock as his assistant manager to Huddersfield Town, the club where Jepson had won promotion as a player under Warnock and also worked as Stan Ternent's assistant manager briefly in 2008.
 Warnock described Jepson as a "colossus" as the duo guided Huddersfield to safety at the end of the Championship season.
 Warnock and Jepson signed new one-year contracts in June 2023, only to depart three months later.
 In February 2024, Warnock was appointed interim manager of Aberdeen and again appointed Jepson as his assistant.
 Warnock and Jepson left the club the following month.
+When Warnock took over as caretaker manager of Torquay United in March 2026, Jepson joined him in the dugout as assistant.